Included with this fact sheet is a “Snapshot of the role” to provide some context for the most useful attributes . The role of each councillor is to:

-People often look to their elected representatives to provide leadership and guidance.
-This can be done by highlighting directions that could be followed, putting forward options, and presenting arguments or possible solutions to a problem at community forums and council meetings.
+People look to their elected representatives for leadership and guidance.
+Councillors can provide this by putting forward options and presenting arguments or possible solutions to problems at council meetings.

 Developing a vision for the community and deciding what needs to be done to achieve that vision is an important role for council members.
 Convincing the community to endorse and follow that vision (and associated plans) requires leadership.

-It is important to recognise that the most fundamental task is trying to achieve a strong sense of shared purpose and commitment.
+The most fundamental task for councillors is to achieve a strong sense of shared purpose and commitment.
 The needs and desires of the community are constantly changing and evolving.
 Councillors must be prepared to initiate new policies and activities in response to these changes.

-Councillors can keep in touch with electors in a variety of ways including:
+Councillors can keep in touch with electors in a variety of ways, such as:

 To initiate new policies and activities successfully, a councillor will often need to gather information and obtain advice.
 This may be achieved through the council staff, following an approach to the CEO.